lloydchang/client-side-canary-deployment/README.md

 1. **Deployment**: The workflow injects PostHog API keys from GitHub secrets
 2. **Analytics Reporting**: A scheduled workflow fetches analytics data to monitor canary performance
-3. **Automated Rollbacks**: If error rates in the canary version exceed thresholds, an automated rollback can be triggered
+3. **Automated Rollbacks**: If error rates in the canary variant exceed thresholds, an automated rollback can be triggered

 ### Setup Requirements